How fluent do I need to be in Spanish or English?

 Is there any way I can prepare for outreach before coming?

-A few practical things you can do is make sure you have a compact sleeping bag, a hiking pack (or something else that’s easy to travel with if there aren’t paved roads), conservative clothes that are easy to wash (depending on where you go, washing by hand may be your only option, and believe me, jeans are NOT that easy!!), and preparing to pack as little as possible.
+A few practical things you can do is make sure you have a compact sleeping bag, a hiking pack (or something else that’s easy to travel with if there aren’t paved roads), conservative clothes that are easy to wash (depending on where you go, washing by hand may be your only option), and preparing to pack as little as possible.
 Lots of students make the mistake of bringing WAY too much stuff on Outreach and end up regretting it when they’re running to catch a bus or trudging up a hill.
 Keep it as simple as possible and leave room/money for buying souvenirs to remember the country you’re in.

 Be flexible!
 Things might not always be the way you expect them to or someone might rub you the wrong way or you might hate living in community, but be prepared to change your expectations and let God work in your heart.
 Some of the best lessons in life come when we learn to let go of our “rights” and allow God to transform us and show us how to see ourselves and others through His eyes.